 Q: How Much Money Can I Get?

-A: The amount of funds you are eligible to receive depends on your age (or the age of the youngest spouse in the case of couples), the appraised home value, interest rates, and in the case of the government program, the lending limit in your area.
+A: The amount of funds you are eligible to receive depends on your age (or the age of the youngest spouse when there is a couple), appraised home value, interest rates, and in the case of the government program, the FHA lending limit, which is currently $625,500.
+If your home is worth more, then the amount of funds you may be eligible for will be based on the $625,500 loan limit.
 In general, the older you are and the more valuable your home (and the less you owe on your home), the more money you can get.

 Use of Proceeds